Ford Motor Company PESTEL/PESTLE Analysis

 Economic Factors Important to Ford

 Ford must always keep an eye on changing economic conditions.
-This component of the PESTEL/PESTLE analysis identifies the influence of the economy on the firm’s remote or macro-environment.
+This component of the PESTEL analysis identifies the influence of the economy on the firm’s remote or macro-environment.
 The following are the economic external factors significant to Ford:

 2. High growth rate of developing markets (opportunity)